xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 encrypted, the `Recipient`, wrapped `Identity`, and wrapping keypair are added as a new entry to the `session_recording_config.status.active_keys` list.

-If a new auth server is added to the environment, it will find that there is already a configured `X25519` keypair in the session recording config.
+In order to collaboratively generate and share the `Identity` and `Recipient` keys, all auth servers must create a watcher for `Put` events against the `SessionRecordingConfigV2` resource.
+Modifications to this resource will signal existing auth servers to investigate whether or not there is work that needs to be done.
+For example, when adding a new auth server to an environment, it will find that there is already an `X25519` keypair configured.
 It will check if any active keys are accessible (detailed in the next paragraph) and, in the case that there are none, generate a new `RSA` wrapping keypair.
 The new keypair will be added as an entry to the list of active keys but without a wrapped `Identity`.
-Any other auth server with an active key can inspect the new entry, unwrap their own copy of the `Identity`, and wrap it again using software encryption and the included public `RSA` key provided by the new auth server.
-The re-wrapped `Identity` is then saved as the wrapped key for the new entry and both auth servers will be able to decrypt sessions.
+Any other auth server with an active key can inspect the new entry, unwrap their own copy of the `Identity`, and wrap it again using software OAEP encryption with the entry's public `RSA` key.
+The re-wrapped `Identity` is then saved as the wrapped key for the new entry and the newly added auth server will be able to decrypt sessions.

 When using KMS keystores, auth servers may share access to the same key.
 In that case, they will also share the same wrapped key which can be identified by the